muak/AiForms.SettingsView/README.md

 * ShowSectionTopBottomBorder (for Android)
 	* Whether a separator is shown at section top and bottom. (like general android app)
     * Default true
+* ScrollToTop
+* ScrollToBottom
+	* When this property is set to true, the screen will be scrolled to first item position or last item position.
+	* If scrolling has complete, it will be set to false automatically.

 ## SettingsView Methods